openedx/edx-platform/lms/djangoapps/mfe_config_api/docs/decisions/0001-mfe-config-api.rst

 Decision
 ********

-- A lightweight API will be created that returns the mfe configuration variables from the site configuration.
+- A lightweight API will be created that returns the mfe configuration variables from the site configuration or django settings. `PR Discussion about django settings`_
 - The API will be enabled or disabled using the setting ``ENABLE_MFE_CONFIG_API``.
-- The API will take the mfe configuration in the ``MFE_CONFIG`` keyset in the site configuration (admin > site configuration > your domain).
+- The API will take the mfe configuration in the ``MFE_CONFIG`` keyset in the site configuration (admin > site configuration > your domain) or in django settings.
 - This API allows to consult the configurations by specific MFE.
 Making a request like ``api/v1/mfe_config?mfe=mymfe`` will return the configuration defined in ``MFE_CONFIG_MYMFE`` merged with the ``MFE_CONFIG`` configuration.
 - The API will have a mechanism to cache the response with ``MFE_CONFIG_API_CACHE_TIMEOUT`` variable.
 - The API will live in lms/djangoapps because this is not something Studio needs to serve and it is a lightweight API. `PR Discussion`_